YohannParis/jmap-blog/README.md

 ### Local Development

-- `npm start` - Run the complete workflow (fetch emails → build site)
+- `npm start` - Run the complete workflow (fetch emails → build site → generate RSS)
 - `npm run fetch` - Only fetch new emails and update posts.json
 - `npm run build` - Only build the static site from posts.json
+- `npm run rss` - Only generate the RSS feed from posts.json

 ### GitHub Actions Workflow